Dear readers of ADxS.org, please forgive the disruption.

 • Increases calcium permeability and changes calcium dynamics

-• Thus subliminal stimulation can induce robust long-term potentiation119
+• This means that subliminal stimulation can induce robust long-term potentiation119

 • Thereby increasing the future excitability of the postsynaptic nerve cell116

-• AMPA and NMDA receptors in the VTA mediate increased dopamine output in the mPFC to acute pain stress120
+• AMPA and NMDA receptors in the VTA mediate increased dopamine release in the mPFC in response to acute pain stress120

-• Blockade of AMPA and NMDA receptors in the VTA suppresses dopamine release in the mPFC in response to acute pain stress120
+• Blockade of AMPA and NMDA receptors in the VTA prevents dopamine release in the mPFC in response to acute pain stress120

 • Blocked long-term potentiation at GABAergic (= inhibitory) synapses113114